tinymanorg/tinyman-js-sdk/README.md

   poolReserves
 );

-/* If assets were not in the correct order, let pairRatio = 1 / getPoolPairRatio(
+/* If assets were not in the correct order, eg. asset1 was ALGO and asset2 was USDC let pairRatio = 1 / getPoolPairRatio(
   {
     asset1: asset1.decimals,